 A General Website

-- is the site sponsored by a legitimate organization or agency, and
+- Is the site sponsored by a legitimate organization or agency?

 APA separates out many different kinds of web documents, such as reports, blog posts, message boards, etc. (For a complete list of the different types of web-based sources, see Internet Sources.)